 a hot dog with mustard on it resting next to other buns.

-Ready to enjoy a classic hot dog again?
+Ready to enjoy a classic hot dog rolls again?
 Now you can with this easy recipe for ultra soft gluten-free hot dog buns!
 Not only do these fluffy, squishy buns taste just as good as you remember, but they are easy to make in less than an hour start to finish.
-Stop looking for the illusive best brand to buy.
-Instead, enjoy a hot dog bun better than the originals!
+Better yet, they they have a slightly sweet, doughiness you'll love.
 Dairy-free option included.

 Get The Recipe